openlawteam/openlaw-elements/README.md

 - [ ] Style classNames can be namespaced to your provided namespace key (e.g. `my-app`)
 - [ ] Style configuration prop to override certain element classes (e.g. `{ error: 'my-error-class' }`)
 - [ ] Address input type will be able to be used without the `APIClient`
-- [ ] Ability to choose input labels and/or placeholders.
+- [ ] Ability to choose text and toggle visibility of input labels.
 A current workaround is to hide them with your own CSS.

 ## Contributing